-How to Play Janggi 장기
+How to Play Janggi / Korean Chess / 장기

 Janggi is a Korean chess variant derived from an earlier form of Xiangqi (“Chinese chess”).
 There are many similarities with Xiangqi such as the starting positions and board layout, but Janggi has many of its own Korean innovations.

 The board is composed of 9 vertical files and 10 horizontal rows with the pieces being played on the intersections.
 The sides are either green or red with green making the first move.
 The red pieces are labeled with traditional Chinese characters (Hanja).
-Their green piece counterparts are labeled in semi-cursive script.
+Their green piece counterparts are labeled in a semi-cursive script.
 On each side of the board against the back edge is a palace, which is 3 by 3 lines (9 positions) with four diagonal lines that extend outward from the center forming an “X” shape.

 The starting positions of the pieces are arranged as shown below.

 These pieces are equivalent to kings in international chess.
-The general starts the game in the central intersection of the palace and may move one space at a time to any of the 9 positions within the palace, following the lines marked on the board.
+The general starts the game at the central intersection of the palace and may move one space at a time to any of the 9 positions within the palace, following the lines marked on the board.
 The general cannot leave the palace.
 The game is lost when the general is checkmated.
 Generals may not face each other unobstructed by another piece with one exception, described later on.

 These are the king’s counselors and guard the king within the palace.
 They move exactly the same as the king and are confined within the palace.